Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the Eulerian frame: The staggered time discretization

 {\it Step 6: Dissipation energy balance}.
-It is now important that the tests and then all the subsequent calculations leading to \eq{Euler-large-engr-balance} integrated over a current time interval $[0,t]$ are really legitimate.
-The particular terms (including time derivatives) are bounded in the norms indicated in \eq{Euler-large-est-dt}.
+It is now important that the tests and then all the subsequent calculations leading to \eq{EUL-L-engr-balance} integrated over a current time interval $[0,t]$ are really legitimate.
+The particular terms (including time derivatives) are bounded in the norms indicated in \eq{EUL-L-est-dt}.